zanderhsu/ozinvoice-backend/README.md

 # ozinvoice-backend

-This is source code for AWS Lambda function(Node.JS runtime),which is the serverless backend for OZ-Invoice.
+This is the source code of the backed for https://www.oz-invoice.com.au/

+It's acutally an AWS Lambda function(Node.JS runtime), which is the serverless

 [DBClientWrapper.js]: the module for accessing AWS DynamoDB